AltThree/Bus/README.md

 Once installed, you need to remove the `Illuminate\Bus\BusServiceProvider` and replace it with the `AltThree\Bus\BusServiceProvider` service provider in your `config/app.php`.

+*Note: This package WILL NOT be picked up by Laravel 5.5's automatic package discovery, because of it's non-standard requirement of replacing a service provider from the core.*

 ## Security